-The Fund has not declared cash dividends to date.
-Stock dividends of two percent (2%) as of record date were declared in 2006 and 2007.
-It has no restrictions that may limit its ability to pay stock or cash dividends in the future.
+The Fund has not declared cash or stock dividends to date, but it has no restrictions that may limit its ability to pay dividends in the future.

 The Board of Directors of the Fund has the power to fix and determine the amount to be reserved or provided for declaration and payment of dividends from the Fund's unrestricted retained earnings.
 The amount of such dividends (either in cash, stock, property or a combination of the foregoing) will depend on the Fund's profits, cash flows, capital expenditure, financial condition, and other factors.
 The existence of surplus profit arising from the operation of the Fund is needed before a dividend can be declared.
 The surplus profits or income must be a bona fide income founded upon actual earnings or profits.
-Actual earnings or profits shall be the net income for the year based on the audited financial statements, adjusted for unrealized items, which are considered not available for dividend declaration.
+Actual earnings or profits shall be the net income for the year based on the audited financial statements, a djusted for unrealized items, which are considered not available for dividend declaration.

 Cash dividends and property dividends may be declared by the Board of Directors and no stockholder approval is required.
-Stock dividends are subject to approval by both the Board of Directors and the stockholders representing at least two-thirds (2/3) of the outstanding capital stock of the Fund at a stockholders' meeting called for such purpose.
+Stock dividends paid on the Offer Shares are subject to approval by both the Board of Directors and the stockholders representing at least two-thirds (2/3) of the outstanding capital stock of the Fund at a stockholders' meeting called for such purpose.

 Under the Revised Corporation Code, Corporations with surplus profit in excess of 100% of its paid-in capital stock are required to declare dividends (cash or stock) and distribute it to its stockholders.
 Dividends so declared will be automatically reinvested in additional shares on behalf of the shareholders, without sales charges, at the NAVPS on the payment date established for such dividends.
 Shareholders may also elect not to have dividends reinvested and receive payment in cash, net of tax.

 Item 6.
-Management's Discussion and Analysis of Plan of Operation.
+Management's Discussion and Analysis or Plan of Operation.

-The performance of the Fund can be measured based on the following indicators:
+The Performance of the Fund could be measured by the following indicators:

-- 1. Increase/Decrease in NAVPS.
+- Increase/Decrease in Net Assets Value per Share (NAVPS.)
 NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding plus the total number of shares outstanding due to deposit for future subscriptions (DFFS) and for conversion to shares, if any, as of the end of the reporting day.
 Any increase or decrease in NAVPS translates to a prospective capital gain or capital loss, respectively, for the Fund's shareholders. - 2.
 Net Investment Income.
 Represents the total earnings of the Fund from its investment securities, less operating expenses and income tax.
 This gauges how efficiently the Fund has utilized its resources in a given time period.

 - 3. Assets Under Management (AUM).
 The assets under the Fund's disposal.
 This measures the profitability of the Fund (increase/decrease brought about by its operational income) as well as investor confidence (increase/decrease brought about by investor subscriptions/redemptions). - 4.
 Cash Flow.
-This determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.
+Determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.

-Accounting Policies on Financial Assets through Profit or Loss
+Accounting Policies for Financial Assets at Fair Value Through Profit and Loss